 FCCPs are professionally trained, licensed, and meet state and federal health and safety requirements.

 Networks can help.

 Federal, state, or local governments are not equipped to directly provide these necessary services.
-Through a combination of public contracts, philanthropy, and member fees, groups of FCCPs have formed networks to centralize purchasing, information sharing, and support from skilled administrators and quality specialists.
+Through a combination of public contracts, philanthropy, and member fees, groups of FCCPs have formed networks to centralize purchasing, share information, and receive support from skilled administrators and quality specialists.
 Staffed networks around the country have make promising strides increasing provider retention, business stability, and quality of care.
 Research shows that cultural competency, shared goals, and provider leadership and representation are necessary components of high functioning networks.